tehokang/bitly-typescript/README.md

 ```

 You can see the tests and how they work.
 You should prepare ".env" hidden file to get your bitly access token.
 The hidden file looks like following.
+Basically all of functionalities will be included in Bitly class.

 ```bash
 GROUP_ID=xxxxxxxxxxx